Artemy Troitsky: Biography

 Since mid-September 2014 he has lived in Tallinn, Estonia, where he is engaged in teaching activities.
 He also teaches in Finland and London and lectures in many other places, such as in the United States for various institutions of higher education.

 In 2018, the two-hour documentary film The Critic (Критик), directed by Andrey Ayrapetov, premiered at the Beat Film Festival in Moscow.
 The film focuses on Troitsky's early years and his activity in the rock community in the 1980s.

+In February 2022, he opposed Russia's invasion of Ukraine.
+On January 14, 2023, according to the decision of the Ministry of Justice, he was recognized as a foreign agent.

 Books

 Back in the USSR: The True Story of Rock in Russia.
 London and Boston: Faber & Faber, 1988.